Last year, we saved our hospitals over $10 million while treating over 2.5 million patients.

 Does emergency medicine count as primary care?

-Primary care is a basic level of healthcare that helps to assess, prevent, maintain, and diagnosis illness.
-It’s a cost-effective way to coordinate care at higher levels, such as through referral to specialists.
-Primary care can be planned in advance through regularly scheduled check ups and check ins.
+Primary care is a basic level of healthcare that helps to assess, prevent, maintain and diagnosis illness.
+It’s a way to coordinate care at higher levels, such as through referral to specialists.
+Primary care can be planned in advance through regularly scheduled checkups.

 Contact an ApolloMD recruiter to learn more about our clinical practice opportunities.Learn More